Pupil premium strategy statement

 1 Disadvantaged students not having a workspace or IT access outside of school to complete home learning or revision at home

-In 2023 students in Year 7 who are disadvantaged arrive with a average KS2 score of 103.3 compared with a Non disadvantaged students score of 107.4
+In 2023, students in Year 7 who are disadvantaged arrived with a average KS2

-Disadvantaged students have a lower reading age when compared to their peers in the same year group.
+in the same year group.
 STAR reading test data for PP students joining in Year 7 the average reading age is 9 years and 9 months compared to 10 years and 9 months for non disadvantaged students.

-3 Coming out of the pandemic disadvantaged students underperform in most subjects with relation to both progress and attainment at Examination level in comparison with non disadvantaged pupils at HHS.
-In 2022 the Progress 8 gap was -0.74.
+with relation to both progress and attainment at Examination level in comparison with non disadvantaged pupils at HHS.
+In 2024 the Progress 8 gap grew from -0.28 to -0.48.
 The core subject with the biggest gap for progress is Maths at nearly half a grade.
+Pupil Premium students achieved a positive

 4 Reducing the attendance gap

-Attendance data over the last year shows that attendance for disadvantaged pupils is 2.7% lower than non disadvantaged pupils.
-The % gap for persistent absence was 9.5% for PP students when compared with non disadvantaged.
+disadvantaged pupils is 2.9 % lower than non disadvantaged pupils.
+The % gap for persistent absence was 8.8% for PP students when compared with non disadvantaged for 23/24.
+This was a reduction from 9.5% the previous Academic year.

 5 Improving enrichment options for disadvantaged pupils